mistergjones/tictactoe/README.md

 * Use Javascript for DOM manipulation
 * Deploy your game online, where the rest of the world can access it
 * Use semantic markup for HTML and CSS (adhere to best practices)

+## Game Extensions
+The following features are also present in the updated game.
+* It keeps score on which player wins
+* It plays a sound when a player wins.
+* The game has an in-built computer player to play against.

 ## Game Link
 * The game can be linked here